-When you are going to pick-up your child early from school, cancel your child's activity for the day (pick them up at 3:00 instead of 3:40pm), or change the driver on the same day, please write your teacher a note in the Homework Agenda or send an email before 12:00 noon and copy the Elementary Office elementaryoffice@cicvalencia.org.
-This will ensure the classroom teacher reads the information and informs all other teachers that need to know the information.
-Please avoid calling the school from 12:00 - 3:00pm about these changes, as we cannot guarantee the teacher will read the email on time.
+When you are going to pick-up your child early from school, cancel your child's activity for the day (pick them up at 3:00 instead of 3:40pm), or change the driver on the same day, please write your teacher a note in the Homework Agenda or send an email before 12:00 noon and copy the Elementary Office

-Parents are expected to contact the Elementary Office and teacher, in writing, to coordinate arrangements for early dismissal on that day in order to have students ready in the Central Office.
+Parents are expected to contact the Elementary School Office and teacher, in writing, to coordinate arrangements for early dismissal on that day in order to have students ready in the Central Office.
 All students who are released from school during the day must be signed out through the Central Office by the parent.
 A "Permission to Leave" form is given to the parent and should be turned in to the guards as the parent/representative leaves campus.
 All special requests to leave school early on a routine basis must be approved by the Principal.